 Revenue recognition

+The Organization follows the restricted fund method of accounting for contributions.
 Contributions are recognized as revenue of the appropriate fund when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.